With a purchasing power of more than $340 billion, Gen Z is expected to shake up the retail industry.

-Based on additional research, we also found that Gen Z also pays special attention to small businesses.
-They are also willing to wait for a good discount before making a purchase and take advantage of buy-now-pay-later purchasing options.
+Based on additional research, we also found that Gen Z pays special attention to small businesses.
+They are also willing to wait for a good discount before purchasing and take advantage of buy-now-pay-later purchasing options.

 Let’s dive into each category below.

 Gen Z occasionally splurges on technological experiences, such as video games, that help them have fun.
 In fact, Newzoo reports there will be 2.95 billion gamers worldwide by the end of 2022 — with a steady growth average of 5.6% year-on-year (YoY) increase.

 While you might worry that Gen Z isn't worth marketing to because they won't splurge on your products, this age group certainly can be persuaded to make larger purchases that offer fun experiences or improve their daily lives.

 But, even though they will invest in higher-priced products, Gen Z will still need thorough convincing before pulling out their wallets.
 It's vital for brands targeting Gen Z to create content demonstrating why the age group needs their product, how the product could solve daily boredom or woes, and why it's better than a competitor's.

 For example, although some consumers might consider Fitbit fitness trackers frivolous, this brand does a great job explaining why its product can be a necessary tool to use within a fitness routine.

 On social media, Fitbit gives facts about why walking and cardio – two activities the bracelet can track – are important to health.
 And in a November blog post, Fitbit more deeply connected its product to health needs by discussing how its reporting software could help people communicate better with their doctors.